1st Army (Italy): World War II

 At the beginning of World War II, the Italian 1st Army was one of three armies that made up Army Group West commanded by Prince General Umberto di Savoia.
 Together with the Italian Fourth Army and the Italian Seventh Army (kept in reserve), the 1st Army attacked French forces during the Italian invasion of France.
-At this time, the 1st Army was commanded by General Pietro Pintor and included three army corps: the 2nd Corps commanded by General Francesco Bertini, the 3rd Corps - General Mario Arisio, and the 15th Corps commanded by General Gastone Gambara.
+At this time, the 1st Army was commanded by General Pietro Pintor and included three army corps: the 2nd Corps commanded by General Francesco Bertini, the 3rd Corps – General Mario Arisio, and the 15th Corps commanded by General Gastone Gambara.

 By 1942, after the defeat of Panzer Army Africa (Panzerarmee Afrika) at the Second Battle of El Alamein and after the Operation Torch landings, Field Marshal Erwin Rommel was forced to make one of the longest retreats in history.
-He withdrew from the "Western Desert" of Egypt and Libya and established a defence on the French-built Mareth Line in southern Tunisia.
+He withdrew from Egypt and Libya and established a defence on the French-built Mareth Line in southern Tunisia.
 After occupying the Mareth Line, Rommel took command of the newly created Army Group Africa and turned over the "German-Italian Panzer Army" (formerly "Panzer Army Africa") to Italian General Giovanni Messe.

 As part of Army Group Africa commanded by General Rommel, the 1st Army attacked Lieutenant General Bernard Montgomery's Eighth Army at Operation Capri (the Battle of Medenine, just east of the Mareth Line.
 The 1st Army suffered a crushing defeat and the attempt by Rommel and Arnim to break through in Tunisia failed.
+The army capitulated on 13 May 1943, along with its commander, at the end of the Tunisian campaign.